-- Mix in the ground almonds, flaxseed, spices, 1 tsp stevia and baking powder.
+- Mix in the ground almonds, flaxseed, spices, vanilla, 1 tsp stevia and baking powder.

 - Lastly, gently stir in the grated carrot and the walnuts.
 Make sure the carrots are shredded and not ground to a pulp, which essentially separates the liquid from the fibre.
 This was the mistake I made in my first attempt!